-The boat is designed to sail in winds that may exceed Beaufort force 8 and in waves of a significant height of 4 metres and more.
+This craft is designed to operate in winds that may exceed wind force 8 (Beaufort scale) and in significant wave heights of 4 m and above.

 This craft is largely self-sufficient.
 Abnormal conditions such as hurricanes are excluded.
 Such conditions may be encountered on extended voyages, for example across oceans, or inshore when unsheltered from the wind and waves for several hundred nautical miles.